PennyLaneAI/PennyLane-qsharp/README.rst

 Features
 ========

-* Provides two devices to be used with PennyLane: ``microsoft.QuantumSimulator`` and ``microsoft.ToffoliSimulator``.
-These provide access to the local full state simulator and restricted Toffoli simulator respectively.
+* Provides a Microsoft QDK device to be used with PennyLane: ``microsoft.QuantumSimulator``.
+  This provides access to the local full state simulator.

 * All provided devices support all core qubit PennyLane operations and expectation values.